1jour1vin

 Guide Hachette des vins

-Rated estate (2021 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2021 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the estate:

 Alain Voge joined his father at the family estate in 1958.
-By phasing out mixed farming, replanting abandoned hillsides, and selling directly by the bottle, he got the vineyard back on track; today, 12 hectares are cultivated using organic and biodynamic methods.
+By phasing out mixed farming, replanting abandoned hillsides, and selling wine directly by the bottle, he got the vineyard back on track; today, 12 hectares are cultivated using organic and biodynamic methods.
 He is regularly in the spotlight for his Cornas and Saint-Péray wines.

 Robert Parker - Wine Advocate